jvanstraten/fletcher_streams/README.md

 parent domain, or by reconstructing it through some other means.

-Flattening domains may seem like an odd concept at first glance, but turn out to be useful in practice, for instance to describe a river consisting of a length stream and a flattened data stream (this is called a `Vec` in the logical layer).
+Flattening domains may seem like an odd concept at first glance, but turn out to be useful in practice, for instance to describe a River consisting of a length stream and a flattened data stream (this is called a `Vec` in the logical layer).
 Such structures are particularly important in the context of wide streams (large $N$) carrying many short sequences; without flattening, each transfer can fundamentally carry at most one sequence, while the flattened `Vec` representation does not have this limitation.
-Without flattening domains, the only way to represent such a river would be to support multiple root domains, in which case the shape information would be lost entirely.
+Without flattening domains, the only way to represent such a River would be to support multiple root domains, in which case the shape information would be lost entirely.

 #### Formal description

-We define river $R$ as an ordered tree of so-called domains.
+River $R$ is defined as an ordered tree of so-called domains.
 Each domain $X$ is a triple of an identifier, a tuple containing zero or more streams, and a flattening flag: